Take Off Your Pants and Jacket: Background

-At the onset of the millennium, Blink-182 became one of the biggest international rock acts with the release of their third album, the fast-paced, melodic Enema of the State (1999).
+At the onset of the millennium, Blink-182 became one of the biggest international rock acts with the release of their third album Enema of the State (1999).
 It became an enormous worldwide success, moving over fifteen million copies.
 Singles "What's My Age Again?", "All the Small Things", and "Adam's Song" became radio staples, with their music videos and relationship with MTV cementing their stardom.
 It marked the beginning of their friendship with producer Jerry Finn, a key architect of their "polished" pop-punk rhythm; according to journalist James Montgomery, writing for MTV News, the veteran engineer "served as an invaluable member of the Blink team: part adviser, part impartial observer, he helped smooth out tensions and hone their multiplatinum sound."
-The glossy production set Blink-182 apart from the other crossover punk acts of the era, such as Green Day, and this style and sound made for an extensive impact on pop punk, igniting a new wave of the genre.
+The glossy production set Blink-182 apart from the other crossover punk acts of the era, such as Green Day, and this style and sound made for an extensive impact that permeated its way through the Southern California punk scene and beyond, igniting a new wave of the genre.

 Behind the scenes, the three were adjusting to this new lifestyle.
 "After years of hard work, promotion, and nonstop touring, people knew who we were, and listened to what we were saying ... it scared the shit out of us," said bassist Mark Hoppus.
 Each musician was now wealthy and famous, which brought both comfort and challenges: DeLonge reacted to fame with a desire for privacy, and both Hoppus and Barker had been the subject of stalking.
 It became a transitionary time for the group, adjusting to larger venues than before, including amphitheaters, arenas, and stadiums.
 At the beginning of the album's promotional cycle, the trio were driving from show to show in a van with a trailer attached for merchandise and equipment; by its end, they were flying on private jets.
 Hoppus recalled that "we had gone from playing small clubs and sleeping on people's floors to headlining amphitheaters and staying in five-star hotels."
 On top of that, Blink was no longer simply responsible for their van and merchandise — as a newly minted "big" band, their operation employed accountants, attorneys, lighting, technicians, crew, carpenters, and more.
 The pressure was on: “Every day, there were 15 semitrucks and 15 buses carrying a crew of 70 people, plus the extensive local-venue staff, all depending on the three of us," Hoppus wrote in his memoir, adding: "We were running a large business that supported an entire economic infrastructure.
 Millions of dollars were at stake every single night."